bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

 is passed to `send_message` (in thread-based API), the communication error message will be passed as `msg_err` parameter of the callback function

-Get status information from RE Manager:
+Get status and configuration information from RE Manager:

 - :ref:`method_ping`
 - :ref:`method_status`
+- :ref:`method_config_get`

 Existing and allowed plans and devices: